-Serve up this apple cider rooibos hotty toddy after your Thanksgiving feast to give your guests a spicy, warm drink to cap off their meal.
+Why We Love It: Serve up Minimalist Baker's apple cider rooibos hotty toddy after your feast to give your guests a spicy, warm drink to cap off their meal.
 It's prepared with apple juice, rooibos tea, ginger, cinnamon, and a bit of bourbon.
-The great thing about this cocktail is that it easily becomes a mocktail perfect for serving to those who aren't drinking and even the little ones.
+The great thing about this cocktail is that you can easily adjust the recipe to make it a mocktail perfect for serving those who aren't drinking, as well as the little ones.

 Bourbon Bomber Cocktail

-Apple, nutmeg, allspice, and ginger flavors all come together in this bourbon bomber cocktail.
-Top the concoction with a sprig of rosemary to give it a familiar seasonal fragrance and to make it look as good as it tastes.
-Serve it up with appetizers before the main course is ready.
+Why We Love It: Apple, nutmeg, allspice, and ginger flavors all come together in this bourbon bomber cocktail from A Healthy Life for Me.
+Top the concoction with a sprig of rosemary to give it a seasonal fragrance and to make it look as good as it tastes.

 Maple Pumpkin Steamed Almond Milk With Bourbon

-You'll want to save this maple pumpkin bourbon cocktail to pair with dessert.
-It's a perfectly indulgent drink that will pair well with any Thanksgiving pie.
+Why We Love It: You'll want to save Food Faith Fitness' maple pumpkin bourbon cocktail to pair with dessert, such as just about any pie.
 Prepare the unique beverage by whisking together warm almond milk, pumpkin, maple syrup, pumpkin pie spice, and bourbon.
-Top it with whipped cream and a cinnamon stick for extra wow factor.

-This pomegranate martini looks as festive as it tastes.
-Combine vodka, orange liqueur, and seasonal pomegranate juice with a bit of lemon and rosemary to create this Thanksgiving cocktail.
+Why We Love It: This pomegranate martini from Foodie Crush looks as festive as it tastes.
+Combine vodka, orange liqueur, and seasonal pomegranate juice with a bit of lemon and rosemary to create this cocktail.
 For a little something extra, dress the rim in gold sugar.

 Smoked Whiskey Apple Cider Cocktail

-A drink fit for the season, this smoked whiskey apple cider will keep your guests warm and satisfied.
+Why We Love It: A drink fit for the season, this Salt & Wind smoked whiskey apple cider will keep your guests warm and satisfied.
 Heat apple cider, apple, cloves, cinnamon sticks, orange slices, and honey on the stove before stirring in a lapsang souchong smoked tea.
-After you've strained the mixture, add rum, whiskey, or bourbon for a memorable Thanksgiving cocktail.
+After you've strained the mixture, add rum, whiskey, or bourbon for a memorable festive cocktail.

 Whiskey Lemonade With Honey Simple Syrup

-This whiskey lemonade is a versatile cocktail that easily becomes a mocktail or a batch drink for large crowds.
+Why We Love It: This whiskey lemonade from Foodie Crush is a versatile cocktail that easily becomes a mocktail or a batch drink for large crowds.
 Make your own simple syrup out of honey instead of sugar to combine with lemonade, soda, and your choice of steeped herbs.
-This fragrant cocktail will fit right in with the rest of your Thanksgiving offerings.
+This fragrant cocktail will fit right in with the rest of your holiday offerings.